microsoft/swift-guide/Comments.md

 ## Convention: Single line and multi line comment types

-Single line and multi line comments in Swift can be written in a couple of different forms, some of which enable additional features such as markdown to provide richer documentation.
+Single line and multi line comments in Swift can be written in many of different forms, some of which enable additional features such as markdown to provide richer documentation.

 ## Rationale

-- Single line comments can be written using two slashes, `//`, or using three slashes, `///`. `///` comments behave the same as `//` comments except that they enable the use of markdown and allow Xcode to create Quick Help documentation for the code.
-For these reasons, prefer the use of `///` comments over `//` comments when documenting public properties or methods.
-- Multi line comments can be written using `/* */` or `/** */`. `/** */` comments behave the same as `/* */` except that they enable the use of markdown and allow Xcode to create Quick Help documentation for the code.
-For these reasons, prefer the use of `/** */` comments over `/* */` comments when documenting public properties or methods.
+The triple slash style comment, `///`, is preferred for both single line and multi line comments as it allows for the use of markdown inside comments, provides automcomplete documentation, and is the default for Xcode's docmentation generation.

 ## Examples